klejejs/python-thermia-online-api/README.md

 ## How to use api:
 See [example.py](https://github.com/klejejs/python-thermia-online-api/blob/main/example.py) file for examples.

 To execute the example file, first run `pip install -r requirements.txt` to install the required dependencies, then run `python3 example.py` to execute the example file.
 You will be prompted to enter your username and password, and then the example file will run.
-If do not want to manually enter your credentials every time, you can edit the `credentials.py` file and add your credentials there.
+If do not want to manually enter your credentials every time, you can make a copy of `.env.example`, save it as a `.env` file, and add your credentials there.

 ## Available functions in Thermia class:
 | Function | Description |